homan-uppu/writing/2-Essays/Winners take all.md

 - Be the best at what you do.
 - Or find something else you can be the best at and double down.
 - Or create something new that the world will value and be the best at it.
-- But, be the best.
+- But... be the best.

-We will be shocked by how rapidly this inequality accelerates; this is just the tip of the iceberg.
+We will be shocked by how rapidly this inequality accelerates; we're just getting started.

 ...

 Inequality is a function of complexity.
-The greater the complexity, the greater the inequality.

 In games, complexity corresponds to the number of possibilities within the game.
 A simpler game has fewer possibilities, while a more complex game has many more possibilities.

 Most human endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore to get what we want by making choices (making "moves" in the game).
 Therefore we can study asymmetry in simpler games and extrapolate our learnings to the more complex games we play.